Isiri-gallage/blog-application/README.md

 - Verify `.env` database credentials
 - Ensure database `blog_db` exists

+### Comment/Like Tables Don't Exist
+- Run `update-database.php` to create new tables
+- Or manually create tables using SQL provided above
+- Restart MySQL in XAMPP

 ### 404 Error
 - Check if files are in correct directory
 - Verify Apache is running